aryanrawlani28/Rain/README.md

 # Rain
 Rain is 2D game developed in pure Java, without use of any external libraries / game engines.
+It is similiar to Realm of the Mad God.

 Still in early implementations, I'm following along a course and implementing my own version as I learn.